bhamrick/precision_system/README.md

 This meaning also applies to doubling the artificial negative response (e.g. against Precision, (1♣️) P (1♦️) X would be majors).

+In addition, over these openings 1NT shows both minors (Mathe).

 ### Direct doubles of a natural 1♦️

 This category includes standard 1♦️, especially those that are paired with a "may